Counterfactual Learning of Stochastic Policies with Continuous Actions: Modeling of Continous Action Policies

+Before introducing a more expressive model for $\Theta_\beta$, we consider the following simple counterfactual baselines for $\Theta_\beta$ that only consider contexts and that will be compared to our model in the experimental Section~\ref{sec:evaluation}.
+Given a context $x$ in $\cX \subset \Real^{d}$: \begin{itemize}[nosep,label={--}]

-\item \emph{constant}: $\mu(x) = b$ ~~~~~~~(context-independent); \item \emph{linear}: $\mu(x) = \langle x, \beta \rangle + b$ with $\beta$ in $\Real^d$; \item \emph{poly}: $\mu(x) = x^\top B x + b = \langle x x^\top, B \rangle + b$ with $B$ in $\Real^{d \times d}$. \end{itemize} These baselines require learning the parameters $b$, $\beta$ or $B$ by using the CRM approach.
+\item \emph{constant}: $\mu_\beta(x) = \beta$ ~~~~~~~(context-independent); \item \emph{linear}: $\mu_\beta(x) = \langle x, \beta_1 \rangle +\beta_0$ with $\beta = (\beta_0,\beta_1) \in \Real^{d+1}$; \item \emph{poly}: $\mu_\beta(x) = \langle x x^\top, \beta_1 \rangle +\beta_0$ with $\beta = (\beta_0,\beta_1) \in \Real^{d^2+1}$. \end{itemize} These baselines require learning the parameters $\beta$ by using the CRM approach~\eqref{eq:learningobjective}.
 Intuitively, the goal is to find a stochastic policy that is close to the optimal deterministic one from Eq.~(\ref{eq:dm}).
-While these approaches can be effective in simple problems, they may be limited in more difficult scenarios where the expected cost $\eta^*(x,a)$ has a complex behavior as a function of~$a$.
-This motivates the need for classes of policies which can better capture such variability by considering a joint model $\eta(x,a)$ of the cost.
+Yet, these approaches do not model potential interactions between actions and contexts.
+While these approaches, adopted by \cite{chen2016}, \cite{Kallus2018PolicyEA} can be effective in simple problems, they may be limited in more difficult scenarios where the expected loss $\eta^*(x,a)$ has a complex behavior as a function of~$a$.
+To address this issue, we introduce the Counterfactual Loss Predictor (CLP) model in the next section.